osg-htc/docs/docs/data/external-oasis-repos.md

     will be contacted in case of issues.
 To designate an OASIS manager, have the VO manager update the [Topology registration](https://github.com/opensciencegrid/topology/tree/master/virtual-organizations).

-1. Create a [support ticket](https://support.opensciencegrid.org/helpdesk/tickets/new) using the following template:
+1. Send a message to [OSG support](mailto:support@osg-htc.org) using the following template:

         :::console hl_lines="1 2 3"
         Please add a new CVMFS repository to OASIS for VO <VO NAME> using the URL